 Alcohol and Other Drug Services

-The counseling services program offers children and their families specialized services within the community in order to leverage natural and community supports.
+The Renewal program offers children and their families specialized services within the community in order to leverage natural and community supports.

 On-site and in-home services include:

 - Alcohol and Other Drug use assessment